Mulders95/Predicting_Stroke_and_Heart_Disease/README.md

 For Stroke Prediction: To be determined (work in progress)

-For Hypertension Prediction: To be determined (work in progress)

 For Heart Disease Prediction: To be determined (work in progress)

 # Discussion & Interpretation